-The Living Trust Plus™ is a proprietary asset protection trust for Middle Class Americans, and was created by asset protection expert and Certified Elder Law Attorney, Evan Farr.
+The Living Trust Plus® is a proprietary asset protection trust for Middle Class Americans, and was created by asset protection expert and Certified Elder Law Attorney, Evan Farr.

-The Living Trust Plus™ is offered by Living Trust Plus™ licensed attorneys in nearly two dozen states (and counting).
-Licensed Living Trust Plus™ attorneys belong to the National Attorney Network called the Elder Law Institute for Training and Education (ELITE).
+The Living Trust Plus® is offered by Living Trust Plus® licensed attorneys in nearly two dozen states (and counting).
+Licensed Living Trust Plus® attorneys belong to the National Attorney Network called the Elder Law Institute for Training and Education (ELITE).
 ELITE educates, trains, and licenses attorneys across the United States so they may offer this revolutionary form of asset protection to their clients.
 ELITE strives to promote and maintain a strong national presence in order to connect potential clients with our licensed attorneys in their respective states.

 In private practice since 1987, Evan Farr is widely recognized as one of the foremost authorities in the Country in the field of Medicaid Asset Protection and Medicaid Asset Protection Trusts.
 Evan has been named by SuperLawyers.com as one of the top 5% of Elder Law and Estate Planning attorneys in Virginia every year since 2007, and in the Washington, DC Metro Area every year since 2008.
 Evan is AV-rated by Martindale-Hubbell, is named in the Best Lawyers in America, and has a 10 out 10 rating on Avvo.com.
 In 2011, Evan was named by Washingtonian Magazine as one of the top attorneys in the DC Metropolitan area, by Northern Virginia Magazine as one of the top attorneys in the Northern Virginia area, and by Newsweek Magazine as one of the top attorneys in the country.

 Evan is a nationally renowned Best-Selling author and frequent educator of attorneys across the U.S. As an expert to the experts, Evan has educated tens of thousands of attorneys across the country through speaking and writing for organizations such as the National Academy of Elder Law Attorneys (NAELA), the American Law Institute-American Bar Association (ALI-ABA), the National Business Institu te (NBI), the Virginia Academy of Elder Law Attorneys (VAELA), the Virginia Bar Association (VBA), Virginia Continuing Legal Education (Virginia CLE) , and the District of Columbia Bar Association.
-His publications include his Best-Selling Book, Protect and Defend, his latest book, the Nursing Home Survival Guide, dozens of articles that have appeared in the popular press, and numerous scholarly publications for the legal profession, including two legal treatises published by and available through the American Law Institute (formerly ALI-ABA): Planning and Defending Asset Protection Trusts and Trusts for Senior Citizens.
+His publications include 4 National Best Selling books in the field of Elder Law: How to Protect Your Assets From Probate PLUS Lawsuits PLUS Nursing Home Expenses with the Living Trust Plus™ ; the Nursing Home Survival Guide, which provides valuable information and guidance to families dealing with the possibility of nursing home care and struggling to make the best decisions for themselves or their loves ones; and Protect & Defend, which Evan authored along with a host of other top attorneys across the country, and his latest book, Protecting Your Assets from Probate and Long-Term Care: Don’t Let the System Bankrupt You and Your Loved Ones.
+Evan has also authored dozens of articles that have appeared in the popular press, and numerous scholarly publications for the legal profession, including two legal treatises published by ALI-ABA: Planning and Defending Asset Protection Trusts and Trusts for Senior Citizens, and is also a monthly columnist for several legal journals: the Estate Planning Journal; Estate, Tax and Personal Financial Planning; and The Practical Lawyer.

 ♦ Certified Elder Law Attorney, National Elder Law Foundation